-C. FIRST-TIME, FIRST-YEA R ADMISSION If you have an application fee, and have an online application option, please indicate the policy for students who apply online: Same Fee If you have an application fee for online applications, can the fee be waived for students with financial need?
-Yes C14.
+C. FIRST-TIME, FIRST-YEAR ADMISSION If yes, can the fee be waived for applicants with financial need?
+Yes If you have an application fee, and have an online application option, please Same Fee indicate the policy for students who apply online: If you have an application fee for online applications, can the fee be waived for Yes students with financial need?
+C14.
 Application Closing Date Does your institution have an application closing date?
-Yes If yes, please enter the dates below: Please use the following format: (MM/DD) Application Closing Date (Fall) Priority Date 1/5 C15.
+Yes If yes, please enter the dates below: Please use the following format: (MM/DD) Application Closing Date (Fall) 1/5 Priority Date C15.
 First-time, first-year student acceptance other than Fall Are first-time, first-year students accepted for terms other than the Fall?
 No C16.
 Admissions Notification to Applicants Are notifications to applicants of admission decision sent on a rolling basis?
-[No What date do rolling notifications begin?
-(MM/DD) If notifications of admission decision are sent by specific date, please enter date: (M IM/DD) [4/1 C17.
-Reply Policy for Applicants What is your institution's reply policy for admitted applicants? (select from dropdow ın menu and related l follow-up textbox) Must reply by set date If you selected reply by May 1st or within a set number of weeks, please enter numb per of weeks: If you selected specific date, please enter the date here: (MM/DD) 5/1 Please provide admitted applicant policy, if none of the above policies apply to you r institution:
+No What date do rolling notifications begin?
+(MM/DD) If notifications of admission decision are sent by specific date, please enter date: (MM/DD) 4/1 C17.
+Reply Policy for Applicants What is your institution's reply policy for admitted applicants? (select from dropdown menu and related follow-up textbox) Must reply by set date If you selected reply by May 1st or within a set number of weeks, please enter number of weeks: If you selected specific date, please enter the date here: (MM/DD) 5/1 Please provide admitted applicant policy, if none of the above policies apply to your institution:

-C. FIRST-TIME, FIRST-YE AR ADMISSION Deadline for housing deposits: (MM/DD) Amount of housing deposit: Are housing deposits refundable if student does not enroll?
+Deadline for housing deposits: (MM/DD) Amount of housing deposit: Are housing deposits refundable if student does not enroll?
 C18.
 Deferred Admission Does your institution allow students to postpone enrollment after admission?
 Yes If yes, what is the maximum period of postponement?
 2 years C19.
-Early Admissions Does your institution allow high school students to enroll as full-time, No first-time, first-year students one year or more before high school graduation?
-C20.
+Early Admissions Does your institution allow high school students to enroll as full-time, first-time, first-year students one year or more before high school graduation?
+No C20.
 Common Application (Questions Removed from CDS.)
 C21.
-Early Decision Does your institution offer an early decision plan (an admission plan that permits and be notified of an admission decision well in advance of the regular notification asks students to commit to attending if accepted) for first-time, first-year applican enrollment?
-If yes, please complete the following applicable dates: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date : For the Fall 2023 entering class: Number of early decision applications received by your institution. : Number of applicants admitted under early decision plan Please provide significant details about your early decision plan : C22.
-Early Action Do you have a nonbinding early action plan whereby students are notified of an active well in advance of the regular notification date but do not have to commit to atter If yes, please complete the following: (MM/DD) Early action closing date: 11/1 Early action notification date: 12/15 Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
-Yes
+Early Decision Does your institution offer an early decision plan (an admission plan that permits stand be notified of an admission decision well in advance of the regular notification asks students to commit to attending if accepted) for first-time, first-year applicants enrollment? date and that No If yes, please complete the following applicable dates: First or only early decision plan closing date: First or only early decision plan notification date: Other early decision plan closing date: Other early decision plan notification date: For the Fall 2023 entering class: Number of early decision applications received by your institution: Number of applicants admitted under early decision plan: Please provide significant details about your early decision plan: C22.
+Early Action Do you have a nonbinding early action plan whereby students are notified of an adwell in advance of the regular notification date but do not have to commit to attend Yes If yes, please complete the following: (MM/DD) Early action closing date: Early action notification date: 11/1 12/15

-C. FIRST-TIME, FIRST-YEAR ADMISSION For the Fall 2023 entering class: Number of early action applications received by your institution: Number of applicants admitted under early action plan: Number of applicants enrolled under early action plan: END OF SECTION C
+C. FIRST-TIME, FIRST-YEAR RADMISSION Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
+Yes For the Fall 2023 entering class: Number of early action applications received by your institution: Number of applicants admitted under early action plan: Number of applicants enrolled under early action plan:

+END OF SECTION C